Aquafina-water-bottle/jp-mining-note/docs/docs/setupchanges.md

 <br>

 ## Handlebars
+Yomichan's Handlebars has been updated, with some new markers and features being added.

+- To update your handlebars templates, see [here](updating.md#updating-yomichan-templates).

-Yomichan's 'Anki Card Format' section was updated, and the following fields must be changed:
+After updating the templates, the following fields must be changed:
 - `FrequencySort`: `{jpmn-min-freq}` →  `{jpmn-frequency-sort}`
     - Newer users might already have this set correctly.
         In that case, you don't have to change anything.